chethanchandran/ML/README.md

-# ML - This repository is to hold all the ML Algorothms implementation.
+# ML - This repository is to hold all the ML Algorithms implementation.